joaocunha/javascript-localstorage-handler/README.md

 #### `LocalStorageHandler.data()`

-Implements a method which returns an array containing all of the items once saved on the LocalStorage (key-value pairs).
+Implements a method which returns a multidemensional array containing all of the items once saved on the LocalStorage (key-value pairs).

 #### `LocalStorageHandler.remove(key|index)`